Hull, East Riding of Yorkshire Sunday 7th and Sunday 14th July 2019 (two separate days) 1.00pm to 5.00pm

 Cost Programmes are £4.00 per adult (children free) and provide access to all gardens on both Sundays.

-How to get event passports Programmes available from open gardens and various venues.
+How to get event passports Programmes available from participating gardens on the day and at various outlets in advance.